palantir/gulp-count/README.md

 ![gulp-count in action](screenshot.png)

-This plugin is very similar to [gulp-debug](https://github.com/sindresorhus/gulp-debug) but is designed as an actual permanent part of your workflow, not just a debug tool.
+This plugin solves a similar problem to [gulp-debug](https://github.com/sindresorhus/gulp-debug) but is designed as an actual permanent part of your workflow, not just a debug tool (though it still makes a great debug tool!).
 As such, it provides more control over logging to customize as needed.

 ## Usage
 First, install `gulp-count` as a development dependency: